 However, as mentioned earlier, in their simplest forms the two terms represent two different ideas.
 A dashboard is simply a collection of information presented in a user-friendly visual format.
 The presentation could be a combination of different formats – numeric, text, chart, image or video.
 Depending upon the content of the dashboard, it may or may not be a scorecard.
 On the other hand, a scorecard is a collection of metrics that represents performance relative to a set of benchmarks.
 A scorecard doesn’t need to be represented in a dashboard format.
 It could be presented as a simple spreadsheet or a collection of grades, no different than a school report card.

 What has grayed the difference between these two ideas is the promoting of the scorecard concept by dashboard vendors.
 Displaying performance scorecards for individuals, groups, and organizations is an excellent application of dashboard software.

-It is also worth noting that Balanced Scorecard is a specific facet of scorecard.
+It is also worth noting that a Balanced Scorecard is a specific facet of scorecard.
 The term was coined by David Norton and Robert Kaplan in their book titled “The Balanced Scorecard: Translating Strategy into Action”.
-Balanced Scorecard promotes the idea of looking at an organization’s performance holistically from four different perspectives– Financial, Internal Process Efficiency, Customer and Human Resources, and Learning and Growth.
+Balanced Scorecard promotes the idea of looking at an organization’s performance holistically from four different perspectives–Financial, Internal Process Efficiency, Customer and Human Resources, and Learning and Growth.

 President & CEO, iDashboards